Extreme Rules (2016)

 The 2016 Extreme Rules was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the eighth annual Extreme Rules and took place on May 22, 2016, at the Prudential Center in Newark, New Jersey.
-This was the last Extreme Rules event to be held before the reintroduction of the brand extension in July.
-The concept of Extreme Rules is that the event features various hardcore-based matches.
+It was the eighth annual Extreme Rules event and took place on May 22, 2016, at the Prudential Center in Newark, New Jersey.
+The theme of the event was that it featured various hardcore-based matches.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 Only three matches, including the pre-show match, were contested under a hardcore stipulation.
 In the main event, Roman Reigns defeated AJ Styles in an Extreme Rules match to retain the WWE World Heavyweight Championship; after the match, Seth Rollins made his return from injury and attacked Reigns.

-The event received mixed-to-positive reviews from critics, with praise directed at the Intercontinental Championship four-way and the main event WWE World Heavyweight Championship matches.
+The event received mixed-to-positive reviews from critics, with praise directed at the fatal four-way match for the Intercontinental Championship and the main event match.
+The event was originally scheduled to be held on May 1, 2016, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, which would have been the third Extreme Rules at the venue, after 2012 and 2015, but WWE switched its date and venue with that year's Payback.
+This was the last Extreme Rules event to be held before the reintroduction of the brand extension in July.

 Production

 Background

-The event was held at the Prudential Center in Newark, New Jersey.
+The eighth annual Extreme Rules event was held at the Prudential Center in Newark, New Jersey.

 Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
 The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".

-The 2016 Extreme Rules event was the eighth Extreme Rules.
-The event was originally scheduled for May 1, 2016, at the Allstate Arena in Rosemont, Illinois (which would have been the third Extreme Rules held there after 2012 and 2015); however, on February 23, it switched dates and venues with Payback.
-As a result, Extreme Rules took place on May 22, 2016, at the Prudential Center in Newark, New Jersey.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+The eighth Extreme Rules event was originally scheduled for May 1, 2016, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, which would have been the third Extreme Rules held there, after 2012 and 2015; however, on February 23, WWE announced that it switched its date and venue with that year's Payback.
+As a result, Extreme Rules instead took place on May 22, 2016, at the Prudential Center in Newark, New Jersey.
 Tickets went on sale on February 26 through Ticketmaster.